 While America runs on Dunkin, Starbucks, and K-cups, I run on divine energy.
 Over 2 billion cups of coffee are consumed in the world each day.
 I used to be a part of that population, but now you can count me out.
 Caffeine, the main ingredient in coffee has been studied and proven to increase alertness and energy.
 I’m here to demystify your habitual obligation.
-I am not anti-coffee, I am simply, anti-dependence.
+I am not disputing caffeine’s innate benefits or likening it to the 5 hour energy scam but I hear me out I am not anti-coffee, I am simply, anti-dependence.
 The World Health Organization recognizes caffeine dependence as a clinical disorder.

 My iPhone is the only addiction I’m willing to live with.
 But, even that is going to have to stop soon.

 There was a time in my life where I was commuting five hours back and forth to a job in Brewster, New York.
 To New York City-folk, Brewster is considered “Upstate NY” even though it’s just 1 hour and 20 minutes driving distance.
 Commuter transportation adds another hour.

 During that time, I had I just graduated from college and was in the trenches job hunting.
 I had finally secured a part-time position as a Dental Hygienist.
 Working so far from home was never on my wish list, but desperation called and being choosy wasn’t an option.
 Rent needed to be paid and Sallie Mae was impatiently waiting.
 While the salary was pleasing, the commute was less than desirable.

 Although I slept most of the train ride, I had to be alert for an 11-hour workday.
 Working as a Dental Hygienist requires you to be friendly and engaging.
 It would be super awkward to look so drab while instructing your patient to lie down while straddled between your legs and a stool.
 Even more awkward is having them open their mouths to begin cleaning their teeth.
 Clearly, good rapport goes a long way in dentistry.